ad-freiburg/ad-blog/content/post/project-qlue-ls/index.md

 ### Completion Suggestions
 The key feature for a SPARQL language server is, in my opinion, code-completion.
 Here the editor provides suggestions to the user.
 In SPARQL this is not just a convenience.
-Without smart completion suggestsions a user has to know the ontology by heart.
+Without smart completion suggestions a user has to know the ontology by heart.
 Its also a massive efficiency boost for experianced users.

 Here is a possible structure for completions: